 How is Fetal Growth Restriction treated?

-Despite new research, the optimal treatment for fetal growth restriction remains problematic.
-Most likely the treatment will depend on how far along you are in your pregnancy.
+Despite new research, the optimal treatment for fetal growth restriction still has risks.
+Most likely the type of treatment will depend on how far along you are in your pregnancy.

-- If gestational age is 34 weeks or greater, health care providers may recommend being induced for an early delivery.
+- If gestational age is 34 weeks or greater, health care providers may recommend inducing labor early.

 What are the risks to a baby born with Fetal Growth Restriction?

-- Increased risk for hypoxia (lack of oxygen when the baby is born)
+- Hypoxia (lack of oxygen when the baby is born)

 - Hypoglycemia (low blood sugar)